🔏 Data Security Document

 • Security-critical patches are installed within 24 hours of availability.

-• Atobi servers are automatically protected against DDoS attacks.
+• Atobi services are automatically protected against DDoS attacks.

 • Operations performed by users in the application are logged to a centralized audit log.

-• 24/7 monitoring and automated alerting ensure Atobi system engineers can act quickly in case of service disruptions.
+• 24/7 monitoring and automated alerting ensure Atobi DevOps engineers can act quickly in case of service disruptions.

 • Server logs relevant to security are stored in a centralized way and are subject to analysis and automated alerting.